drardito/CS-Ed-Data-and-AI/Data and Education Fall 2023.md

 ​

 This course is designed to support your own learning, and so, ultimately, the course will be shaped by you.
-With that in mind, I have created an initial structure to get us started. [**COURSE OUTLINE UNDER CONSTRUCTION**]
+With that in mind, I have created an initial structure to get us started.
+You can find the [**Course Outline** here](https://github.com/drardito/CS-Ed-Data-and-AI/blob/main/Data%20and%20Education%20Course%20Outline%20Fall%202023.md).

 1. Unit 1 - Setting the table/Diving In.